huggingface/datasets/docs/source/share.rst

 Share
 ======

 At Hugging Face, we are on a mission to democratize NLP and we believe in the value of open source.
 That's why we designed 🤗 Datasets so that anyone can share a dataset with the greater NLP community.
-There are currently over 900 datasets in over 100 languages, and the Hugging Face team always welcomes new submissions!
+There are currently over 900 datasets in over 100 languages in the Hugging Face Hub, and the Hugging Face team always welcomes new contributions!

-This guide will show you how to add a dataset that can be easily accessed by anyone.
+This guide will show you how to share a dataset that can be easily accessed by anyone.

-There are two options to add a new dataset:
+There are two options to share a new dataset:

 - Directly upload it on the Hub as a community provided dataset.
 - Add it as a canonical dataset by opening a pull-request on the `GitHub repository for 🤗 Datasets <https://github.com/huggingface/datasets>`__.